ilg-physics-ucsb/physics6-manual/6CL/ReflectionAndRefraction/RandR.md

 Now use the square end of the block.
 Shine the beam of white light at an angle other than normal and such that the beam is able to leave through the opposite side (see green arrow in figure above).

 :::Question
-a.)
+a.
 What do you observe about the beam on the opposite side of the block?
 Is the beam able to pass straight through or is there an offset?
 Is it parallel to the original beam?
 Why?

-b.)
+b.
 When the incident beam is normal to the surface are you able to observe the same phenomenon?
 :::

 At steep angles you will observe total internal reflection just as you did with the acrylic block.
-Mess around with the block and prism to see the many possible geometric paths.
+Mess around with the block and prism to see the many possible geometric paths. -->

 ***Theory:***